rsalunga29/security-notes/Offensive Security/Methodology & Checklists/Web Testing Methodology.md

 - Check for common vulnerabilities and bypasses, including but not limited to:
 	- Cross Site Request Forgery.
 	- SQL injection (manual and automated using sqlmap) via `Cookie` parameter.
-	- LFI via `Cookie` parameter.
+	- LFI/RFI via `Cookie` parameter.
 	- IDOR or HTTP Parameter Pollution for any parameters denoting session or authorization (roles).
 	- Session Fixation Attack.
 	- Session Hijacking.
 - Test tokens for meaning and predictability.
-- Test for authorization (roles) bypass (i.e With privileged user perform privileged actions, try to repeat with unprivileged user cookie).
+- Test for improper implementation (i.e With privileged user perform privileged actions, try to repeat with unprivileged user cookie).
 - If Cookie is Base64-encoded and decoded value looks like serialized object, test for Insecure Deserialization.
 - Check `HTTPOnly` and `Secure` flags.
 - Cookie Token Tampering.
 - Cookie or "remember me" tokens resilience to brute force.
+- Check cookie if it's still usable after logout.
+- Cache issue, Logout then click back button.
+- Insecure access control methods (request parameters, `Referer` header, etc.).
 ### Input / Parameter Validation
 - XSS or SSTI via reflected values.
 - IDOR.